SonaliHomkar/ProjectLogAnalysis/README.md

 Installing
-1. Add line following line in the Vagrantfile to add the port to server

- 	config.vm.network "forwarded_port", guest: 5000, host: 5000
+1. Add line following line in the Vagrantfile to add the port to server config.vm.network "forwarded_port", guest: 5000, host: 5000
+2. copy the folder of project LogAnalysis in your vagrant folder
+3. Please start your virtual machine with vagrant up
+4. vagrant ssh
+5. $ pip3 install simplejson
+6. $ pip3 install psycopg2-binary
+7. Also check if the following folders exist in your environment if it does not then Please install following packages using pip3 install command
+	1. extras
+	2. RealDictCursor
-2. Please compile the file LogQuery.py using compiler python3
+8. Please compile the file LogQuery.py using compiler python3
-3. Compile LogAnalysis.py using compiler python3
+9. Compile LogAnalysis.py using compiler python3
-4. It should start the server and display the following message
+10. It should start the server and display the following message
  	* Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
  	* Restarting with stat
  	* Debugger is active!